tnevolin/FO2FairPlay/README.md

 That seems to be overly excessive.
 People are trying to optimize their initial ST assuming wearing advanced power armor at the end of the game.
 Raising initial ST over the 5 seems like an absolute waste after aquiring +1 memory module improvement and +4 from APA.
 Even ST 5 could be considered excessive as one can easily raise ST by 4 with just 2 Buffouts or even by 6 with 2 Jets on top of it.
 However, *before* aquiring APA ST 4 is too low to handle advanced weapons or to build unarmed/melee character.

-FO lore presents primary stats as what is actually called a character!
+1FO lore presents primary stats as what is actually called a character!
 Something granted once at birth (character creation) and never modified throughout the game.
 That should be a direct opposite of skill focus that may change over the course of the game as player sees fit.
 I am not a particularly keen of Gifted trait, memory modules and zeta scans as they break this paradigm and give player stupid "maximize primary stats" golden fever idea destroying actual *role* playing.
 And +4 ST from APA is the worst abomination of them all turning weakling diplomat into a tank.

 ### Proposed solution